ross-dobson/ravest/README.md

 # ravest
 > _(archaic) second-person singular simple present indicative of rave_

+**Ravest is currently work-in-progress and in early development.
+Check back soon for further updates and added features!**

 **Radial Velocity fitting, simulation and mass precision estimation**
 - Simulate RV data for given orbital and instrumental parameters
 - Fit RV data with MCMC to explore posterior distributions for parameters